jonahs99/hello-web/book/src/ch2-1-hello-web.md

 - Python 2: `python -m SimpleHTTPServer` [(you should really upgrade!)](https://www.python.org/doc/sunset-python-2/)

 Now check out your first app at `localhost:8000` in your browser.

+You should see a friendly greeting!
+It's looking a bit generic though.
+We'll get to that next.